vinfante1346/visualizations/README.md

 # Cortex Services

-Instances of Cortex Search (in `search_services` section) and Cortex Analyst (in `analyst_services` section) of the configuration file will be served as tools.
+Instances of Cortex Agent (in `agent_services` section), Cortex Search (in `search_services` section), and Cortex Analyst (in `analyst_services` section) of the configuration file will be served as tools.
 Leave these sections blank to omit such tools.

+Only Cortex Agent objects are supported in the MCP server.
+That is, only Cortex Agent objects pre-configured in Snowflake can be leveraged as tools.
+See [Cortex Agent Run API](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents-run#streaming-responses) for more details.

-Ensure all services have accurate databases and schema names.
-Ideal descriptions are both highly descriptive and mutually exclusive.
+Ensure all services have accurate context names for service name, database, schema, etc. Ideal descriptions are both highly descriptive and mutually exclusive.

 The `semantic_model` value in analyst services should be a fully-qualified semantic view OR semantic YAML file in a Snowflake stage:
 - For a semantic view: `MY_DATABASE.MY_SCHEMA.MY_SEMANTIC_VIEW`